ln-komandur/linux-utils/why-not-snapd.md

 `sudo apt update` #Refresh package cache

+### Remove the /snap/bin in the PATH variable in the /etc/environment file

+`echo $PATH` #The current PATH variable

+`cat /etc/environment` #The PATH variable stored in the /etc/environment file

+`sudo sed -i 's/:\/snap\/bin//g' /etc/environment` #Remove /snap/bin from the PATH variable in the /etc/environment file.
+The $PATH variable will refresh in the next new session

 ### Install Gnome Software in place of Snap Store (Ubuntu Software)

 `sudo apt install gnome-software` #Do not use any switches like --install-suggests or --install-recommends